sm-sayem-hossain/Orbital/README.md

 Job ID                 d7ju79i3fd4c73deh1l0
 ```

-The energy difference from the FCI baseline is due to quantum noise and decoherence — an expected characteristic of current NISQ-era hardware.
+The energy difference from the FCI baseline is due to quantum noise and decoherence, an expected characteristic of current NISQ-era hardware.

 ## Project Structure